Albany, GA Divorce Lawyer — Comprehensive Legal Support for Divorce, Custody, and More

 Physical Custody

 It determines which parent gets to live with the child physically.
-It is not automatic that the parent that lives with the child gets legal custody.
+It is not automatic that the parent who lives with the child gets legal custody.
 The judge decides on this depending on how conducive the environment is for the development of the child.

 In Georgia, children of 11 years may input as to where they feel most comfortable.
 However, this does not mean that the child will get to live with the parent he has chosen.